The long anticipated unitary patent and Unified Patent Court (UPC) are in the final stages of approval and could be implemented in late 2022.

 Can I opt out of the Unified Patent Court?

 For an initial ‘transition period’ of seven years (which may be extended) it will be possible to remove a patent granted by the EPO from the exclusive jurisdiction of the UPC by registering an opt-out at the UPC Registry at any time after grant.
+There is no official fee for opting out.

 A ‘sunrise period’, expected to last around four months, will be announced in the run up to commencement of the UPC, allowing patentees to register opt-outs of pre-existing European patents once everything is in place but before the UPC enters into force.